dbrugne/donut/README.md

 - [ ] Message improving
   - [ ] Code syntax indexing
 - [ ] Hyperlink analyse and open graph extraction with hover popin in rooms and discussions (specific template for YouTube content)
-- [ ] Images drag&drop in input box + direct upload to cloudinary and hyperlink addition in message

 Backend:
 - [ ] Traditional page secured zone